Here’s the sequel to our last newsletter, “HOW TO HAVE A CONFERENCE (for the poor)”:

 As required by law, our churches in Mozambique are formally organized and registered with the government as Comunhao na Colheita (“Community in Harvest” in Portuguese).
 In other countries we are also organizing as needed.
 We began our ministry with orphaned and abandoned children in the capital city of Maputo, but in time as pastors around us saw what God was doing they wanted ministry, teaching and oversight as well.
 This represents a general hunger for God spreading throughout the country that other mission groups are also reporting.
 We value unity in the Body of Christ, and welcome help and cooperation in every way possible.
 We are supported interdenominationally, and have many church affiliations.
 Doctrinally we are orthodox and charismatic, and work hard to present to pastors in our Bible school teaching that is simple, clear and necessary.

 Although our facilities are limited and basic, and our concentration is on the needs of the poor, we welcome visitors and short-term mission help.
 Thousands have been coming to us each year, and many lives have been dramatically changed forever as a result.
-You can email me anytime at Rolland@irisglobal.org, and I and our staff will try to answer your questions as Jesus leads us.
+You can email us anytime at firstname.lastname@example.org, and our staff will try to answer your questions as Jesus leads us.
 Specific questions about travel times, arrangements and needed preparations can be sent to Heidi Yost at email@example.com.
 Gordon Haggerty, a board member and close friend in Seattle who spends much time with us in Mozambique each year, can handle questions about how to ship goods to us, what is needed, container arrangements, etc. His email address is firstname.lastname@example.org.
 Be patient with us, as we are surrounded by intense demands every day.
 Often we are traveling or out in the bush, and communication links can be slow and intermittent.
 May Jesus supply us with all the administrative capability we need.